Proud Boy organizer arrested in Florida over riot at Capitol

 ORLANDO, Fla.
 (AP) — Two Florida men, including a self-described organizer for the Proud Boys, a far-right extremist group, were arrested Wednesday on charges of taking part in the siege of the U.S. Capitol earlier this month, authorities said.

-Joseph Biggs, 37, was arrested in central Florida and faces charges of obstructing an official proceeding before Congress, entering a restricted on the groups of the U.S. Capitol and disorderly conduct.
+Joseph Biggs, 37, was arrested in central Florida and faces charges of obstructing an official proceeding before Congress, entering a restricted area on the grounds of the U.S. Capitol and disorderly conduct.

 According to an arrest affidavit, Biggs was part of a crowd on Jan.
 6 that overwhelmed Capitol Police officers who were manning a metal barrier on the steps of the Capitol.
 The mob entered the building as lawmakers were certifying President Joe Biden’s election win.